 "(c) Under the direction of the President, the Secretary of State shall be responsible for the continuous supervision and general direction of economic assistance, military assistance, and military education and training programs, including but not limited to determining whether there shall be a military assistance (including civic action) or a military education and training program for a country and the value thereof, to the end that such programs are effectively integrated both at home and abroad and the foreign policy of the United States is best served thereby.".
-(3) Section 623 is amended- (A) in subsection (a) (4) by inserting "and related civilian" immediately after "military"; and (B) in subsection (a) (6) by inserting ", education and training" immediately after "assistance".
-(4) Section 632 is amended- (A) in subsections (a) and (e) by inserting ", military education and training" immediately after "articles" wherever it appears; and (B) in subsection (b) by striking out "and defense articles" and inserting in lieu thereof ", defense articles, or military education and training" (5) Section 636 is amended- (A) in subsection (g) (1) by inserting ", military education and training" immediately after "articles"; and (B) in subsection (g) (2) and in subsection (g) (3) by striking out "personnel" and inserting in lieu thereof "and related civilian personnel".
+(3) Section 623 is amended- - (A) in subsection (a) (4) by inserting "and related civilian" immediately after "military"; and (B) in subsection (a) (6) by inserting ", education and training" immediately after "assistance".
+(4) Section 632 is amended- (A) in subsections (a) and (e) by inserting ", military education and training" immediately after "articles" whereever it appears; and (B) in subsection (b) by striking out "and defense articles" and inserting in lieu thereof ", defense articles, or military education and training (5) Section 636 is amended- (A) in subsection (g) (1) by inserting ", military education and training" immediately after "articles"; and (B) in subsection (g) (2) and in subsection (g) (3) by striking out "personnel" and inserting in lieu thereof "and related civilian personnel".
 (6) Section 644 is amended- (A) by amending subsection (f) to read as follows:

-"(f) 'Defense service' includes any service, test, inspection, repair, publication, or technical or other assistance or defense information used for the purposes of furnishing military assistance, but does not include military educational and training activities under chapter 5 of part II."; and (B) by adding at the end thereof the following new subsection:

-"(n) 'Military education and training' includes formal or informal instruction of foreign students in the United States or overseas by officers or employees of the United States, contract technicians, contractors (including instruction at civilian institutions), or by correspondence courses technical educational or information publications spondence courses, technical, educational, or information publications and media of all kinds, training aids, orientation, and military advice to foreign military units and forces.". (c) Except as may be expressly provided to the contrary in this Act, all determinations, authorizations, regulations, orders, contracts, agreements, and other actions issued, undertaken or entered into under authority of any provision of law amended or repealed by this section shall continue in full force and effect until modified, revoked or superseded by appropriate authority.
+"(f) 'Defense service' includes any service, test, inspection, repair, publication, or technical or other assistance or defense information used for the purposes of furnishing military assistance, but does not include military educational and training activities under chapter 5 of part II."; and (B) by adding at the end thereof the following new sub- "(n) 'Military education and training' includes formal or informal instruction of foreign students in the United States or overseas by officers or employees of the United States, contract technicians, con- H. R. 13680--6 tractors (including instruction at civilian institutions), or by correspondence courses, technical, educational, or information publications and media of all kinds, training aids, orientation, and military advice to foreign military units and forces." (c) Except as may be expressly provided to the contrary in this Act, all determinations, authorizations, regulations, orders, contracts, agreements, and other actions issued, undertaken, or entered into under authority of any provision of law amended or repealed by this section shall continue in full force and effect until modified, revoked, or superseded by appropriate authority. (d) Funds made available pursuant to other provisions of law for foreign military educational and training activities shall remain available for obligation and expenditure for their original purposes in accordance with the provisions of law originally applicable to those purposes or in accordance with the provisions of law currently applicable to those purposes.